-non-Core is defined as moderate to low density salmon and trout rearing usually occurring in the mid or lower part of the basin (moderate and low not defined).
+- 1 non-Core is defined as moderate to low density salmon and trout rearing usually occurring in the mid or lower part of the basin (moderate and low not defined). - 2 Core is defined as areas of high density rearing (high is not specifically defined).
 Source: USEPA 2003